roman-milk/roman-milk.github.io/the-craziest-sexy-love-story-ever.md

  As if reading my mind, he said, "I can see it in your eyes, Eric.
 You have an insatiable hunger to lean down and take it in your mouth, yet the unrealistic expectations of society are holding you back.
 Eric you want my cock, you need my cock, and it is only a matter of time before you accept this."

  I continued staring, the invisible line between straight and not-so-straight fading.
-Report_Story #4